+Summary of Q1.6):

+All companies agree on using PC5-RRC.

+Proposal 4: UE ID and information on UE specific DRX cycle is provided by the remote UE to the relay UE using PC5-RRC signalling.
+[23/23]

 The discussion about what should be forwarded to the remote UE by the relay UE when the relay UE receives a paging message that is relevant to the remote UE can be split in two cases (which are discussed separately in the subsequent subsections): 1) paging for arrival of DL data intended to the remote UE and 2) SI modification and PWS notification

 2.1.1 Paging from DL Data Arrival